mehalick/Blog/_posts/2016-01-18-setting-up-mysql-on-an-azure-ubuntu-vm.md

 {% highlight shell %}
 mysql> create database testdb;
-mysql> create user 'mysqluser'@'localhost' identitied by 'password';
+mysql> create user 'mysqluser'@'localhost' identified by 'password';
 mysql> grant all on testdb.* to 'mysqluser'@'%' identified by 'password';
 {% endhighlight %}